Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: : Prompt Inference Through Gibbs Sampling

-In-context learning with CoT can be seen in a similar light, statistically.
+In-context learning with CoT~\citep{wei2022chain} can be seen in a similar light, statistically.
 In addition to the question-answer pairs~$\{x_i, y_i\}$, the CoT prompt also contains worked out step-by-step reasoning ``recipes''~$z_i$ in text, which are inserted between the question and answer:~$\{x_i, z_i, y_i\}$.
 These recipes can play two roles.
 First, they further explain the intent of the question~$x_i$, as a small collection of question-answer pairs alone may be insufficient to disambiguate among different patterns an LLM might detect.
 The second role is more important: it provides step-by-step guidance on one problem and thus teaches an LLM to solve similar problems following the same routine as it continues the text conditioned on the previous tokens.
 In the extreme, with prompts that strictly regiment self-attention, GPT models can be turned into Turing Machines to execute standard computer algorithms \citep{jojic2023gptTM}.
 In practice, the CoT prompts commonly used in prior work fall somewhere between colloquial explanations and regimented recipes.
-Formally, {\bf in-context learning with CoT} is based on the following assumption:
+Formally, {\bf in-context learning with CoT} infers the answer for a given test question~$x$ by prompting an LLM with an optional instruction message~$m$ and a set of demonstration examples with step-by-step solutions~$\{x_i, z_i, y_i\}_{i=1}^K$: